TejasViswa/PIC10B_Disc1B_Disc2B/Week_3/Sorting_and_algo.md

 # Sorting and Algorithms

-This file is to only serve as theory for the code that Professor has already provided
+This file is to only serve as general theory for the three sorts that professor has already explained

 ## Selection Sort